 - The Unfair Sex: Completely and utterly averted.

-- The Vamp: Bridget
+- The Vamp: Bridget to the nth degree.

 - Wounded Gazelle Gambit: Bridget pulls this first at the hospital with the cop and then in the final scene to put the rap on Mike.

 - She also pulls this in her interview with the supervisor at Mike's company, claiming she's on the run from an abusive spouse, so she can get a job under her assumed name and avoid leaving a paper trail for Clay to follow to find out where she is.
 The supervisor readily agrees and handle her personnel file personally, and reduce the paper trial for Clay to be able to find her.

 - Xanatos Speed Chess: Bridget is a grandmaster, best shown in the final scene.
 With Clay and Mike beginning to realize her true depth of evil and, thus, to unite against her, she reasons out a way not only to survive but triumph in the space of about five (literal) New York seconds.